Gülnezer Bextiyar

-Gülnezer Bextiyar (/gjuːlˈnɛzər ˈbɛktɪjɑːr/; گۈلنەزەر بەختىيار, 古力娜扎·拜合提亞爾; born 2 May 1992), also known by her pinyin transliteration name Gulinazha or its diminutive form Nazha, is a Chinese actress and model who graduated from the Beijing Film Academy in 2011.
+Gülnezer Bextiyar (/gjuːlˈnɛzər ˈbɛktɪjɑːr/; گۈلنەزەر بەختىيار, 古力娜扎·拜合提亚尔; born 2 May 1992), also known by her pinyin transliteration name Gulinazha or its diminutive form Nazha, is an Uyghur actress born in China and a model who graduated from the Beijing Film Academy in 2011.

 Early life and education

 Gülnezer was born on 2 May 1992 in Ürümqi, Xinjiang, China and is of Uyghur ethnicity.
 She attended Xinjiang Arts University, majoring in dancing when she was young.
 At the age of 16, she participated in a modeling contest where she took home the award for the "Most Photogenic".
 Gülnezer auditioned for the Beijing Film Academy in 2011.
 During the audition, her unique appearance received attention and her photos were taken and published online.
 Due to the exposure, she was discovered and signed on by Tangren Media.

 Career

 In 2012, Gülnezer made her acting debut in the television series Xuan-Yuan Sword: Scar of Sky and rose to fame for her role as Yu Xiaoxue.

 In 2013, Gülnezer made her big-screen debut in the police film Police Story 2013.
 She then starred in comedy film The Breakup Guru and action film Black & White: The Dawn of Justice, and received the Newcomer award at the Golden Phoenix Awards.

 In 2016, Gülnezer played her first leading role in the fantasy historical drama The Classic of Mountains and Seas.
 The same year, she played the role of Diaochan in the historical fiction drama God of War, Zhao Yun; and the female lead in the fantasy action drama Chinese Paladin 5, based on the video game of the same title.

 In 2017, Gülnezer starred in the fantasy action drama Fighter of the Destiny alongside Lu Han.
 The drama was a commercial success and attained high ratings during its run.
 The same year, she starred in the music film City of Rock as a rebellious guitar player.
 Her performance received positive reviews, and she was won the Breakthrough Actress award at the Huading Awards.

 In 2018, Gülnezer was once again cast as Diaochan in the historical film Dynasty Warriors, based on the video game of the same name.

 In 2019, Gülnezer starred in the romance drama Ten Years Late, based on the Japanese manga series Asunaro Hakusho alongside Shawn Dou; where she played a travel service product manager.

 In 2021, Gülnezer starred in the crime action drama Dancing in the Storm as a criminal profiler, alongside William Chan.